Higher education qualifications

 The anabin database can be found on the website of the Central Office for Foreign Education (ZAB).
 Instructions for using the anabin database can be found under “Further information”.

 What happens if your university or your higher education qualification are not listed in the anabin database, or they do not have the appropriate rating?
 In this case you can have your higher education qualification assessed.
+The foreign qualification should be at least bachelor’s level.
 For this, you must apply digitally to the ZAB for a Statement of Comparability.
 The Statement of Comparability is an official document which records the quality of your higher education qualification.
 The Statement of Comparability describes your foreign higher education qualification and certifies the options for its use for professional and academic purposes.

 Various documents are needed for a Statement of Comparability and these may vary depending on the country of origin.
-In general, the following documents must be submitted as copies and in some cases in certified form:
+In general, the following documents must be submitted:

 The entries in the anabin database and the Statement of Comparability do not replace the recognition procedure for regulated professions.